 If you regularly see errors on your computer:

-- Run an antimalware program like Microsoft Security Essentials to scan your computer for malware producing error messages.
+- Run an antivirus program and an antimalware program to scan your computer for malware-producing error messages.

 - Google error messages you see regularly to find fixes for them.